shreyabhandarii/Stock-closing-prices-prediction/README.md

  - Genre: Time Series Regression
  - Problem Type: Predict stock price based on historical data

-**Submission Format**:
-	- Results.csv or Predictions.csv : contains 'Close' price forecast for dates given in Test.csv

 	- Please explain your analysis of the training data; your approach, logic & understanding of the problem statement and upload your source code notebook

 **About the Evaluation Parameter**: